franjsco/NotificamBot/README.md

 ```

 3. Search your bot on telegram and start it.
-The chat id will be displayed on the terminal
+The chat id will be displayed on the terminal.
 Copy it into .env and stop (CTRL+C) and start containers.

 ```sh